liquibase/liquibase-cassandra/README.test-harness.md

 - copy and paste `test.cql` file content to create keyspace and tables for tests.

 #### Executing the tests
+First you need to build project - `mvn package` will do the job.

+##### from IDE
-From your IDE, right click on the `LiquibaseHarnessSuiteTest` test class present in `src/test/groovy` directory.
+From your IDE, right click on the `liquibase.ext.cassandra.LiquibaseHarnessSuiteIT` test class present in `src/test/groovy` directory.
 Doing so, will allow you to execute all the standard change object tests in the liquibase-test-harness as well as the Cassandra specific change objects tests created exclusively to test this extension (You can find this in the `src/test/resources/liquibase/harness/change/changelogs/cassandra` directory).

+##### from command line
+You can use `mvn verify` command to run all integration tests - both living in Cassandra and test-harness.
+To run only test-harness IT test use `mvn -Dit.test=LiquibaseHarnessSuiteIT verify` command.